Hot Stamper FAQs

 Are all Hot Stampers exceptionally good sounding records?

 Not necessarily.
-What makes a Hot Stamper hot is reasonably good sound.
+What makes a Hot Stamper "hot" is reasonably good sound.
 At the very least a Hot Stamper should sound quite a bit better than any other pressing you have heard.

 Not every album was well-recorded; the records made from those recordings will display most of the limitations that are baked into the master tape.
-A good engineer can fix an awful lot of problems in mastering, but, to mix a few metaphors, making a silk purse out of a sow's ear is rarely if ever going to be in the cards.
+A good engineer can fix an awful lot of problems in mastering but, to mix a few metaphors, making a silk purse out of a sow's ear is rarely if ever going to be in the cards.

 Why don't you give out the stampers of your "Hot Stampers"?

 When it comes to stampers, labels, mastering credits, country of origin and the like, we make a point of rarely revealing any of this information on the site, for a number of good reasons.
+(We discuss some of them here.)

-The idea that the stampers are entirely responsible for the quality of any given record's sound is a MYTH, and a rather convenient one too, once you stop to think about it.
+The idea that the stampers are entirely responsible for the quality of any given record's sound is a myth, and a rather convenient one too, once you stop to think about it.
 Audiophiles, like most everybody else on this planet, want answers.

 What makes you guys think you know it all?